MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-register-devices.md

 - [Microsoft Edge updates](../operate/windows-autopatch-edge.md)
 - [Microsoft Teams updates](../operate/windows-autopatch-teams.md)

-You must choose what devices to manage with Windows Autopatch by adding either devices through direct membership or by adding other Azure Active Directory (Azure AD) dynamic groups into the Azure Active Directory assigned **Windows Autopatch Device Registration** group.
+You must choose what devices to manage with Windows Autopatch by adding either devices through direct membership or by adding other Azure Active Directory (Azure AD) dynamic/assigned groups into the Azure Active Directory assigned **Windows Autopatch Device Registration** group.
 Windows Autopatch runs every hour to discover new devices added to this group.
 Once new devices are discovered, Windows Autopatch attempts to register these devices into its service.

+> [!TIP]
+> You can also use the **Discover Devices** button in either the Ready or Not Ready tabs to discover devices from the Windows Autopatch Device Registration Azure AD group on demand.

 To be eligible for Windows Autopatch management, devices must meet a minimum set of required software-based prerequisites:

 ## Prerequisites

-- Supported Windows OS Enterprise edition version.
+- Windows 10/11 Enterprise edition 1809+.
 - Either hybrid or Azure AD joined (personal devices aren't supported).
 - Managed by Microsoft Endpoint Manager (either Microsoft Endpoint Manager-Intune or Microsoft Endpoint Manager-Configuration Manager Co-management).
-- Microsoft Endpoint Manager-Configuration Manager Co-management workloads (Windows Updates policies, Device configuration and Office Click-to-run) must be set to Pilot Intune or Intune.
+- Microsoft Endpoint Manager-Configuration Manager Co-management workloads swung over to Microsoft Endpoint Manager-Intune (either set to Pilot Intune or Intune).
+	- Windows Updates policies
+	- Device configuration
+	- Office Click-to-run
 - Last Intune device check-in completed within the last 28 days.

 For more information about each prerequisite check, see the [Prerequisites](../prepare/windows-autopatch-prerequisites.md) article.